Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In another U-Net variant, Zhang et al.~\cite{zhang2020dual} proposed a DEFU-Net model that uses the fusion of dual encoder models to better extract the spatial features, and a standard decoder network with upsampling.
-The dual encoder network is equipped with a densely connected recurrent convolutional (DCRC) neural network (inspired from DenseNet~\cite{huang2017densely} and R2U-Net~\cite{alom2018recurrent}) and dilated inception convolution neural network (inspired from GoogleNet~\cite{szegedy2015going}), where the output from each layer is merged by addition operation which is later concatenated with the corresponding decoder layer.
+In another U-Net variant, \cite{zhang2020dual} proposed a DEFU-Net model that uses the fusion of dual encoder models to better extract the spatial features and a standard decoder network with upsampling.
+The dual encoder network is equipped with a densely connected recurrent convolutional (DCRC) neural network (inspired from DenseNet~\citep{huang2017densely} and R2U-Net~\citep{alom2018recurrent}) and dilated inception convolution neural network (inspired from GoogleNet~\citep{szegedy2015going}), where the output from each layer is merged by addition operation which is later concatenated with the corresponding decoder layer.
 The DCRC aids in extracting high level features, whereas the inception block facilitates to increase the network width and improve the horizontal feature representation using various receptive fields with dilated convolutions.
-The advantage of using dilated convolutions is that it tends to increase the receptive field without changing the number of training parameters~\cite{yu2016multiscale}.
-The authors achieved significant improvements over several U-Net variants such as residual U-Net~\cite{he2016identity}, BCDU-Net~\cite{azad2019bi}, R2U-Net and attention R2U-Net~\cite{alom2018recurrent}, etc. with dice score of 0.97 on chest X-ray dataset.
-Wang et al.~\cite{wang2020mdu} synthesized a CXR dataset annotated with clavicles, anterior ribs, posterior ribs and bones, on which a multitask dense connection U-Net (MDU-Net) is trained for multi-class segmentation.
-A feature separation network is introduced for multilabel segmentation where a pixel value is associated with more than one label e.g. the pixels in the overlapped regions of anterior and posterior ribs have multiple tags.
-The encoder-decoder network uses a pre-trained DenseNet201~\cite{huang2017densely} model, where skip connections are loaded with feature adaptation layers to adapt relevant channels for fusion with the decoder network.
-For every CXR image, multiple masks are generated concerning different annotations, thereby multiple networks are trained to generate the corresponding mask.
-The implication of increased training time is addressed with the help of transfer learning.
-The authors compared the outcome with various deep learning models and achieved improvements with $DSC$ values of 0.93, 0.81, 0.89, and 0.88 in segmentation of clavicle, anterior rib, posterior rib, and bones respectively.
+The advantage of using dilated convolutions is that it tends to increase the receptive field without changing the number of training parameters~\citep{yu2016multiscale}.
+The significance of each module of the network is established by achieving considerable improvements over several U-Net variants such as residual U-Net~\citep{he2016identity}, BCDU-Net~\citep{azad2019bi}, R2U-Net and attention R2U-Net~\citep{alom2018recurrent}, etc. with dice score of 0.97 on the chest X-ray dataset.